THE OPPOSITE OF EVERYTHING Named Top Literary Novel in Somerset Fiction Awards

 The Opposite of Everything

-David Kalish is a fiction writer, screenwriter and playwright whose debut novel, The Opposite of Everything, will be released on March 11, 2014 by WiDo Publishing.
+David Kalish is a fiction writer, screenwriter and playwright whose debut novel, The Opposite of Everything, was released in 2014 by WiDo Publishing.

 The Opposite of Everything grew out of his studies at the Bennington College Writing Seminars, where he earned his MFA.
 His short fiction has been published in numerous literary journals, his non-fiction in the Writer’s Chronicle, and a short film of his, "Regular Guy," won honors in film festivals here and abroad.
 Before Bennington, he was an editor and reporter at The Associated Press, and his articles have appeared in major newspapers.
 He is currently working on a second novel, entitled Stoner Hero, and a theatre script for a Latin version of A Christmas Carol.
 He lives in upstate New York with his wife, daughter, two dogs, and two canaries.